 The general concept of Purple Crayon is to provide a rich interactive environment where children can nurture their creativity by intuitively creating virtual entities they wish to play with and freely interacting with them in a physical manner.
 This interactive environment is also expected to encourage social interaction within the domestic setting during gameplay.
-To realize the seamless unification of Harold's physical presence and his sketches, our system uses the metaphors of play stages and sketch pad.
+To realize the seamless unification of Harold's physical presence and of his sketches, our system uses the metaphors of play stages and sketch pad.
 In Purple Crayon, a sketch pad is represented using a tablet PC which allows children to draw and create 3D virtual entities (Figure 2).
 Play stages are static displays distributed around the domestic setting (Figure 3).
 These displays are where virtual entities can dwell and "perform".
 Physical interaction is then achieved in two ways.
 Similar to the Virtual Raft, after virtual entities are created, they can be transported using the tablet PC from display to display.
 The analogy is like children taking their favorite toys to various spots around the house.
 These represent different imaginary locations in a make-believe world.
 Another way to physically interact with the created virtual entities is by a set of natural, tangible, and physical actions which affect their behaviour on the play stages.
-This design approach was chosen because it merges the physical and virtual environment.
-Although virtual entities can only dwell on displays, these displays are placed at different physical locations to give virtual entities a physical presence and to allow them to "live" in the various physical locations of the home.
-The act of transporting virtual entities is a direct physical interaction performed in the physical environment and can be easily noticed and understood by both players and observers of the interaction.
-Further more, social interaction between children can be easily achieved with multiple tablet PCs as each of them can create their own entities, play with them on their own play stage, but also bring their entities to other children's play stages, share, and play together.
-Parents can comfortably monitor and join their children's play activities, for instance noticing the various virtual entities they have created on the play stages.